 How to create a basic opt-in popup within 5 minutes

 If you have already registered an account in Getsitecontrol and connected it to your website, creating a simple sign-up popup form will literally take you less than 5 minutes.

 At this point, your opt-in popup is technically ready.
-If you click OK and Activate, it will be live on your website instantly, and every new visitor landing on any of your webpages will be seeing the form at once.
+If you click Save & close and Activate, it will be live on your website instantly, and every new visitor landing on any of your webpages will be seeing the form at once.